COSI-Lab/meeting-minutes/_posts/2016-11-16-Meeting-Minutes.md

 ## Sign up for Hack Potsdam!
 Ben shows us how to sign up for Hack Potsdam.

-##WebDev
+## WebDev
 There will be the normally scheduled meeting at 10:00am.

-##Services
+## Services
-Graham shows off some of the updated wiki's of COSI history.
+Graham is bringing back some wiki pages that were previously removed, but now with a deprecated header.

-##Processing
+## Processing
-Thomas is going to be holding a workshop on Processing.
+Thomas is going to be holding a workshop on Processing after break.

 # After Meeting Slot